Gen Z POV: In-the-Trenches Insights From Retail’s Next-Gen Workforce

 Like many Gen Zers, I like to plan ahead.
 However, while working in retail I found it difficult to organize my schedule.
 I was given my work assignments only a week in advance, which often created scheduling conflicts for plans I had already made.
 In addition, sometimes I was called into work randomly because they needed an extra hand.
 This is a pretty common practice within the retail industry.
 So common, in fact, that many Gen Zers have expressed their concern for this to their local government.
 In recent years, states have implemented “Predictable Shift Laws.”
 These laws require employers to post their employee schedules at least a week and a half to two weeks (depending on the state) in advance.
 To create a predictive schedule, retailers can utilize forecasting to ensure that proper support is given to each shift.
 Forecasting involves predicting the projected sales for a specific date by looking at previous sales volume data.
 This allows for a more accurate predictive schedule to be made.

 Although this blog post was focused through the eyes of a Gen Zer, the opportunities and solutions discussed can benefit all.
-In subsequent posts, a panel of my peers will discuss onboarding and retention as well as how to optimize solutions and implement them in a way to foster success for Gen Z and all employees.
+In subsequent posts, a panel of my peers will discuss onboarding and retention as well as how to optimize solutions and implement them in a way to foster success for Gen Z and all employees (see post 3 and post 4.)
 Not only will these solutions provide a more productive work environment, but it will also create a more positive and pleasant shopping experience for customers.